debjit-mandal/translator/README.md

-# translator
+# Language Translator and Detector
-It is a Language Translator made using Python.
+It is a Language Translator and Detector made using Python.

 The `googletrans` package must be installed before running this code.
 It can be installed using pip: